📦 Improve Warehouse Productivity

 Step 2: Fix the range of orders/waves to simulate

-In the picture below we ask the model to run a loop testing scenario with the number of orders per wave varying between 1 to 10
+In the picture below, we ask the model to run a loop testing scenario with the number of orders per wave varying between 1 and 10

 Step 3: START CALCULATION